 The company’s tech helped locate Osama bin Laden in 2011 and is being used to trace COVID-19 infections, track medical supply chains, and even predict outbreaks in pandemic hot zones.
 Think of the company as a search engine for deep analysis of petabytes (or millions of gigabytes) of data.

 Palantir’s Business Model

-Palantir is split up into three products: Gotham, Metropolis, and Foundry.
+Palantir is split up into three main products: Gotham, Foundry, and Apollo.
 Gotham is used by counter-terrorism analysts in the United States Intelligence Community (USIC) and the United States Department of Defense (DOD).
-Metropolis is used by hedge funds, banks, and financial services firms while Foundry is used by commercial clients like Merck, Airbus, and Fiat Chrysler.
+Foundry is used by commercial clients like Merck, Airbus, and Fiat Chrysler while Apollo is a system that manages and deploys both Gotham and Foundry from a software standpoint.
 Palantir’s business model has three phases: Acquire, Expand, and Scale.

 In the acquire phase, the company offers initial implementation at little or no cost to the new customer and the customer is considered to remain in this phase if its revenue is less than $100,000 in the respective year.
 In the next stage, Expand, Palantir continues to further expand the implementation, pinpointing specific pain points and challenges; this phase is entered once revenue from the customer exceeds $100,000.
 The customer enters the scale phase once everything is implemented and configured and the client adds their own software to sit atop Palantir’s platform.

 Palantir added 27 new customers in Q2 2022, bringing its customer growth for the quarter to 80% versus the year-ago quarter.
 The company’s U.S. commercial revenue grew a whopping 120% YoY in the quarter.
 Palantir’s contracts are highly secretive due to the nature of its work, and many of the players are required to sign non-disclosure clauses in their deals, so exactly which deals they landed are not always disclosed.